apertahealth/rchart/README.md

 ### Values:
 1. FOSS - Free and Open Source Software
-2. Physcian Centered Design - modern, intuiative, and not focused on billing
+2. Physcian Centered Design - modern, efficient, productive workflows--no focus on billing!
-3. Offline First - don't hinder your work with a slow internet connection
+3. Offline First - not everyone has 24/7 access to fast internet
 4. Global Language Support - use rchart no matter what language you speak

-### Demo:

-### Download:

-### Donate:
-future link here?

-### Documentation:

-### Website:

-### Project Status:
-alpha stage
-- todo: add pictures
-- todo: link download
-- todo: link website

 # 1. Features
-- todo: list current features
-- todo: add a video here

 Missing a feature?
 Check out our roadmap:
 1. new patient